Człuchów County

 Człuchów County is bordered by Bytów County to the north, Chojnice County to the east, Sępólno County to the south, Złotów County to the south-west and Szczecinek County to the west.

-Administrative division
+Administrative divisions

 The county is subdivided into seven gminas (one urban, two urban-rural and four rural).
 These are listed in the following table, in descending order of population.